The Finest (Fine Young Cannibals album)

-The Finest is a compilation album by British rock band Fine Young Cannibals, released in 1996 by London Records (under the FFRR brand name) and licensed in the United States to MCA Records.
+The Finest is a greatest hits album by British rock band Fine Young Cannibals, released in 1996 by London Records (under the FFRR brand name) and licensed in the United States to MCA Records.
 It includes tracks from the band's two studio albums Fine Young Cannibals (1985) and The Raw & the Cooked (1989), plus a track from the film Something Wild and three new tracks.
+"The Flame" was released as an accompanying single, making number 17 in the UK chart.

 The album's cover art was created by Anton Corbijn.
 It has sold 600,000 copies worldwide, excluding the United States.

 Track listing

 All tracks written by Roland Gift and David Steele, except where noted.